Nanochemistry and microsctructure of human dental tissues

-Human mineralized tissues, such as teeth and bones, consist of the inorganic Ca phosphate component hydroxylapatite (HA) and an organic component, mainly collagen.
-Biological HA is structurally and chemically very complex and it can be described as an impure Ca-deficient carbonate-containing apatite modified mainly with magnesium, sodium, potassium and zinc.
-Teeth consist of three unique dental hard tissues, enamel (E), dentine (D) and cementum (C).
-Their inorganic phase is based on HA, however they vary in Ca/P ratio and the concentration of minority elements.
-Numerous dentinal tubules (DT) penetrate the dentine, are surrounded by a wall of highly mineralized peritubular dentine (PD) and are separated by intertubular dentine (ID).
+Human mineralized tissues are composed of the inorganic Ca phosphate component hydroxylapatite (HA) and an organic component, mainly collagen.
+Structurally and chemically very complex biological HA could be described as Ca-deficient carbonate-containing apatite modified mainly with sodium, magnesium, potassium and zinc.
+Human teeth are composed of three unique dental hard tissues – enamel (E), dentine (D), and cementum (C).
+Numerous dentinal tubules (DT) penetrate the dentine (D); they are surrounded by a wall of highly mineralized peritubular dentine (PD) and are separated by intertubular dentine (ID).

 Our quantitative EDX measurements show constant Ca/P at% ratios across the DEJ; no additional elements could be detected at the junction.
 A nearly constant Ca/P at% ratio was detected in enamel, ID and cementum with only minor variations in the Mg/P at% ratios.
 In contrast, a significant lower Ca/P at% ratio was measured in PD compared to ID which is closely related with higher and variable Mg/P at% ratios.
 Our results suggest that magnesium is most likely incorporated in HA lattice by substituting calcium.
 Finally, it is important to stress the improvement of TEM specimen preparation used for our study.
 Applying L-N2 cooling during the ion-milling process seems to be mandatory for avoiding the introduction of artifacts during the preparation of mineralized biological materials.